 Choose a private lender

 Private lenders are much easier to work with compared to traditional lending institutions.
-They are a fantastic alternative source for funding because they are usually smaller organizations and are more willing to work with you as a potential borrower to find the best funding option.
+They are a fantastic alternative source for funding because they are usually smaller organizations and are more willing to work with you as a potential borrower.

 If you decide to go with a private lender, you will have the chance to speak with someone in person and explain your situation.
 You’ll be able to prove your income, and explain how you plan on keeping your income steady in the coming months.
-With private lenders, you can expect professionalism, a quick and easy application process, and a one-on-one personal experience that will benefit you in the long run.
+With private lenders, you can expect professionalism.
+At the same time, the application process is quick and easy, and a one-on-one personal experience that will benefit you in the long run.

 Choose a secured loan